MJstephenson/STEM-Stars/README.md

 ## Acknowledgements
 I would like to take the opportunity to thank:
 - My mentor Tim for his feedback, advice, guidance and support.
-- Tutoring from Josh at the code institute for guiding me through issues with page overflow and grid layouts
+- Tutoring from Josh and Steve at the code institute for guiding me through issues with page overflow and grid layouts
+- The students, alumini and mentors that took the time to answer my questions Code institutes Slack
 - Myself for putting all the time in to get this project done through all the late nights after work and weekends.
 - My wife and little boy for listening to me talk about coding non-stop